 Windows Target

 You can define a Windows target to be used with an RDP Rotated Secrets.
 Akeyless Windows Targets use WinRM by default over TLS.
-While Windows Secrets Rotation is also supporting SSH targets, for legacy environments, you can work with Akeyless Windows Targets instead.
+While Windows Secrets Rotation also supports SSH targets, for legacy environments, you can work with Akeyless Windows Targets instead.

 To create a Windows target from the CLI, run the following command: